konato-events/web/README.md

 [nvm-release]: https://github.com/creationix/nvm/releases/latest

 ### Assets management
-Laravel comes pre-packed with [Elixir], an easier way to run Gulp tasks. _No, it's not the [Brazilian easier version of Erlang][elixir-erlang]._ Coincidentally enough, our CSS framework of choice ([Semantic UI]) also uses Gulp for building its assets.
-Thus, both were bounded together so we can have a party.
+Laravel comes pre-packed with [Elixir], an easier way to run Gulp tasks. _No, it's not the [Brazilian easier version of Erlang][elixir-erlang]._

-You can find more information on how to configure and enjoy Semantic UI at `resources/assets/semantic/README.md`, but for now it's good to know the following:

 - You'll be mainly working with the `gulpfile.js` from the root dir.
-Elixir functions are baked there and Semantic UI tasks were placed there as well;
+Elixir functions are baked there;
 - To compile once, run `gulp` from the root dir;
 - To compile for production usage, run `gulp --production`;
 - To keep compiling while you develop, use `gulp watch`.